-Fitting the low-profile bezel
+Fitting the flush mount bezel

-In order to flush-mount your ST60 instrument, replace the standard bezel with the low-profile bezel as follows:
+In order to flush-mount your ST60+ instrument, you must first replace the standard bezel with the flush mount bezel as follows:

-1. Hold the instrument in both hands with the display towards you.
+- 1. Hold the instrument in both hands with the display towards you. - 2.
+Using both thumbs, gently press an upper corner of the instrument from the bezel, then remove the bezel from the instrument.
+Retain the rubber keypad which is released when the bezel is removed.

-- 2. Using both thumbs, gently press an upper corner of the instrument from the bezel, then remove the bezel from the instrument.
-Retain the rubber keypad which is released when the bezel is removed. - 3.
-Place the instrument face upwards on a flat surface and place the rubber keypad (7) in position around the display window (i.e. so that each key outline is located over its associated key on the instrument). - 4.
-Snap the low-profile bezel (8) in position over the instrument, so that the rubber keys are correctly located in the holes on the bezel.
+- 3. Referring to the Fitting the flush mount bezel illustration, insert the panel seal (8) in the corresponding recess on the back of the flush mount bezel (7). - 4.
+Place the instrument (11) face upwards on a flat surface, then place the rubber keypad (10) in position around the display window (i.e. so that each button outline is located over its associated button on the instrument).